Elder abuse is a very serious concern when it comes to nursing homes and assisted living facilities.

 There are numerous retirement homes and nursing homes in and around Dallas, Texas catering to senior citizens who require around-the-clock care due to advanced age, disability or illness.
 Because of the proliferation of such places, it’s not uncommon for one to be concerned with the potential of nursing home abuse, abandonment, neglect, negligence and general mistreatment.

 Those with aging parents look to these facilities to provide quality care for their loved ones.
-It therefore comes as a shock when families learn that their loved ones are being mistreated by those charged with providing care.
-Elder abuse, if left unchecked, may lead to physical symptoms, depression and even early death.
+It therefore comes as a shock when families learn that their loved ones are being mistreated by those charged with providing this care.
+Elder abuse, if left unchecked, may lead to physical symptoms, depression, and even early death.
 It is therefore your responsibility as a family member or guardian to be vigilant at all times to ensure that nursing homes are offering the best level of care.

 Signs indicating nursing home neglect and abuse include:

 - Frequent complaints from the victim stating that they’re not being taken care of well (first and most obvious sign).